Skip to content

 15.10 There may be occasions on which the Panel cannot make its decision without re-convening at a subsequent date and time.
 In such cases, the student and the members of staff from the relevant Schools will be notified.
 Considerations of the Panel will be confidential and, where necessary, its decision will be reached by ballot.
 The Chair will have a casting vote in the event of a tie.

-15.11 The student will be informed of the result of the appeal by the Secretary to the Academic Appeals Review Panel (i.e. the Head of Governance and Secretariat Services or nominee) in writing (via email) and normally within 5 working days of the meeting.
-If this timescale is to be extended for any reason, the student will be advised in writing.
+15.11 The student will be informed of the result of the outcome via letter sent by email from the Head of Governance and Legal (or nominee) and normally within 5 working days of the meeting.
+If this timescale is to be extended for any reason, the student will be advised.

 15.12 The decision of an Academic Appeals Review Panel will be communicated to the Chair of the Board of Examiners/Award and Progression Panel at the same time as the student is informed.